Wild and Cultivated Mushrooms in Zimbabwe - Pindula

 Wild Mushrooms

-- Dindindi (English name Boletus Edulis) - Found mostly in Manicaland, this mushroom grows in Pine tree areas.
+- Dindindi (Boletus Edulis) - Found mostly in Manicaland, this mushroom grows in Pine tree areas.
 It has a spongy layer of pores rather than gills underneath the cap.
 Peaks of abundance occur at the beginning and end of the rainy season.
 It has considerable potential for greater use, including export in dried form to Europe.

-- Nzeve (Cantharellus densifolius) - It is generally considered one of the tastier types of wild mushrooms in the country.
+- Nzeve / Zheve (Cantharellus densifolius) - It is generally considered one of the tastier types of wild mushrooms in the country.
 [1]

-- Firifiti/Pfiripfiti (Cantharellus longisporus) Also in the chanterelles family, these mushrooms have a scarlet and yellow coloration and are most common later in the rains.[1]
+- Firifiti / Pfiripfiti / Piripiti (Cantharellus longisporus) Also in the chanterelles family, these mushrooms have a scarlet and yellow coloration and are most common later in the rains.[1]

-- Huvhe (Termitomyces or Termite Mushrooms) - The mushrooms grow from termite nests deep underground.
+- Huvhe (Karanga: Bandapakukutu; Ndebele: Bujugwe; Termitomyces or Termite Mushrooms) - The mushrooms grow from termite nests deep underground.
 They have a characteristic root-like extension of the stem, and hard, sometimes pointed, centre of the cap.
 They are predominantly white and mostly appear in the early rains.
 They are said to have exceptional nutritional value.
 They deteriorate quite rapidly compared to other mushrooms and must therefore be eaten only when very fresh.[1]

-- Chihumbiro (Cantharellus cibarius) - Another chanterelles variety, this mushroom is considered a cosmopolitan species as it's highly-favoured in Continental Europe.
+- Chihumbiro / Chihombiro / Chihumbiri (Cantharellus cibarius) - Another chanterelles variety, this mushroom is considered a cosmopolitan species as it's highly-favoured in Continental Europe.
 They are typically funnel-shaped, brightly coloured, and have a distinctive fruity odour.
 They are invariably associated with certain indigenous tree species.
 These mushrooms are excellent for drying because they retain their flavour so well when reconstituted.[1]

+- Chambwe - (Russula sp.) - This is a large mushroom pink/lilac in colour.

 - Tsvuketsvuke